NIKLAS ENGBOM

 Working Papers

 We develop a methodology to consistently estimate employer-to-employer (EE) mobility toward higher paying jobs based on publicly available microdata from the Current Population Survey, and use it to document three trends over the past half century.
 First, such EE mobility fell by half between 1979 and 2023.
 Second, its decline reduced annual wage growth by over one percentage point.
-Third, the decline was particularly pronounced for women, those without a college degree, and new cohorts.
-We find little support for the notion that the decline resulted from workers being better matched with their current jobs or the labor market being worse at matching workers and firms.
+Third, the decline was particularly pronounced for women, those without a college degree, and young workers.
+The decline does not appear to primarily stem from workers being better matched with their current jobs or the labor market being worse at matching workers and firms.
 Instead, based on long-run variation across U.S. states, we present evidence consistent with the view that greater labor market concentration reduced workers’ opportunities to transition toward higher paying employers.

 Exploiting variation across Swedish local labor markets between 1986 and 2018, I estimate that individuals are less likely to start new firms and switch employers in an older labor market.
 To account for these patterns, I propose an equilibrium theory of growth with frictional labor markets.
 On the one hand, workforce aging raises the level of output by increasing the share of people who have found a good match with existing production technologies.
 On the other hand, the higher opportunity cost of switching to new technologies discourages their introduction.
 The offsetting level and growth effects result in high growth through the 1990s, even though the rate at which new technologies are introduced declines monotonically since the 1970s.
 I estimate that it will be suppressed for the next 30 years.
 The lower growth rate in the older economy lowers welfare for labor market entrants, but raises the value of the high-productive jobs typically held by older individuals.